Our Governance

 All organizations require a way to investigate potential, make decisions, and “stick to the rules.”
 The community wants to know not only what to expect, but that their institution is underscored by meaning and worth.

-The Unitarian Universalist Society of Amherst (UUSA) is governed by a Board of Trustees that oversees the workings of the whole congregation.
+The Unitarian Universalist Society of Amherst (UUSA) is governed by a Board of Trustees that oversees the workings of the congregation.
 These workings include the committee structure, the staffing and ministry, and the bylaws that help guide the mission and vision for our faith community.

 Our Board of Trustees is committed to representing the whole congregation, listening respectfully to the needs of the many and the few, knowing that we walk together in our Unitarian Universalist faith.